nrjkhtr1/Exploratory-data-analysis/README.md

 # Exploratory-data-analysis
-I have performed a detail exploratory data analysis on Iris data set with python libraries.
+I have performed a detail exploratory data analysis on some of the important datasets.